 This statistic surrounding the growth in data solutions suggests that companies may increasingly place emphasis on the importance of data, and the power it can wield with the right tools in place – or at least, that’s what those behind the creation of these new softwares are banking on.
 If this trend holds up, it bodes well for the demand of marketing operations, automation, and marketing technology management work overall.If this trend (increase in data solutions) holds up, it bodes well for the demand of marketing operations, automation, and marketing technology management work overall.
 Click To Tweet

-This year’s landscape is segmented into six different MarTech “continents,” if you will: Advertising & Promotion, Content & Experience, Social & Relationships, Commerce & Sales, Data, and Management.
+The landscape is segmented into six different MarTech “continents,” if you will: Advertising & Promotion, Content & Experience, Social & Relationships, Commerce & Sales, Data, and Management.
 Besides the exponential growth from data, within the six MarTech categories presented, the social and relationships category tops out with the most solutions, followed closely by content and experience.
-And, diving even deeper into the sub-categories, conversational marketing and chat exploded, with a 70% increase since 2019.
+And, diving even deeper into the sub-categories, conversational marketing and chat exploded, with a 70% increase from 2019 – 2020.
 Governance and compliance solutions followed closely behind, experiencing a 68% increase, indicative of emerging data compliance regulations needed, such as CCPA and GDPR.

 A Whole Lot of Tech